How Plastic Pellets Are Made: Process, Equipment & Pelletizing Lines

 Stage 6 – Pellet Cutting

-| Cutting System | How It Works | Best For |
+| Cutting System | How It Works | Best For | Typical Buyer Check |

-| Strand pelletizing | Melt strands cooled in a water bath, then fed through a strand cutter | Clean, rigid plastics (PET, HDPE, PP flakes) |
+| Strand pelletizing | Melt strands are cooled in a water bath, then fed through a strand cutter | Clean, rigid plastics such as PET, HDPE, and PP flakes | Check strand stability, water bath length, cutter speed, and operator handling requirements |

-| Underwater pelletizing | Blades cut at the die face while surrounded by circulating water | High-output continuous production; soft or sticky polymers |
+| Underwater pelletizing | Blades cut at the die face while surrounded by circulating water | High-output continuous production; soft or sticky polymers | Check startup stability, water temperature control, blade wear, and automation level |

-| Hot-face / air-cooled pelletizing | Blades cut at the die face in open air; pellets cooled by air circulation | Film, LDPE, low-viscosity soft plastics |
+| Hot-face / air-cooled pelletizing | Blades cut at the die face in open air; pellets are cooled by air circulation | Film, LDPE, and low-viscosity soft plastics | Check cooling efficiency, pellet shape, and whether the material is suitable for air cooling |

 Stage 7 – Pellet Cooling and Drying